SWEG-2015EC-Batch/Felix/ETS1049_15_Natnael_Yonas/mile_calculator.md

 A([Start]) --> B[/Enter the capacity of your automobile:/];
 B --> C[/Enter the miles per gallon your automobile can be driven:/];
 C --> D[miles = fuelCapacity * milesPerGallon];
-D --> E[/Display "The number of miles your automobiles can be driven without refuling is miles"/];
+D --> E[/The number of miles your automobiles can be driven without refuling is miles/];
 E --> F([End]);
 ```